Considering an electric car but think they’re still too expensive?

 Over the last few years, there has been an increase in the number of electric cars on the market.
 Whilst many do come with a higher price tag, there are some more affordable models out there.
 Within the next twelve months, we’ll see new cars from manufacturers including VW, Skoda, Seat and MG which come at a more preferable price.
 With electric cars costing less to run over the lifetime of the car than a petrol or diesel model, this list could help drivers make some serious savings.

-At EDF Energy, we’ve been comparing a wide range of electric cars and have found the cheapest electric cars on the market.
+EDF have compared a wide range of electric cars and have found the cheapest electric cars on the market.
 All these electric cars come in at under £25,000.
 Because we can’t all afford a Tesla.

 Cheapest electric cars with a great range